Top 10 Must-See Landmarks in Bali

 Puputan Square: A Monument to Bravery

 In the heart of Denpasar lies Puputan Square, a historic site commemorating the Balinese people’s brave stand against colonial forces in 1906.
 The square features a striking monument depicting a heroic family – a father, mother, and their two children – who chose to fight to the death rather than surrender.
-This poignant landmark in Bali serves as a powerful reminder of the island’s resistance and resilience.
+This poignant landmark in Bali is a powerful reminder of the island’s resistance and resilience.
 As you stroll through the square, take a moment to reflect on the courage and sacrifice of those who fought for Bali’s freedom.
 The nearby Bali Museum offers further insights into this dramatic period of Balinese history.

 Kerta Gosa: The Hall of Justice